-If you’re frustrated with short-term “fixes” that crop up season after season, or if you’re confused about what regular maintenance can help you avoid those fixes, keep reading.
-Here’s the official Fibre Tech list of 7 commercial pool repair secrets.
+If you are frustrated with short-term “fixes” that crop up season after season, or if you are confused about what regular maintenance can help you avoid those fixes, keep reading.
+Here is the Official Fibre Tech list of 7 Commercial Pool Repair Secrets.

-Secret #1: You already know that commercial pools with high traffic need to be vacuumed daily to remove leaves and other crud from the floor.
-Be sure your team is using a commercial pool vacuum attached to a telescoping pole if you’re doing this manually.
+Secret #1: You already know that commercial pools with high traffic need to be vacuumed daily to remove leaves and other debris from the floor.
+Be sure your team is using a commercial pool vacuum attached to a telescoping pole if you are doing this manually.
 Better yet, you can get a commercial robotic cleaner to automate pool cleaning.
 A robotic cleaner can be programmed to “learn” the pool’s layout.
 Think of it as an underwater Roomba!

 Let the robots do the hard work.

 Secret #4: Be vigilant!
 Look for leaks everywhere.
 One that is often missed is on the backwash line coming from the multi-port valve.
 The “spray out” that is occurring means not all the water is making it through the filter.
-When the spring and rubber seal are shot and you need to replace the whole multi-port.
-Don’t just replace the seal!
-You have to replace the whole thing.
+When the spring and rubber seal are shot, and you need to replace the whole multi-port, do not just replace the seal!
+You must replace the whole thing.

-Secret #5: No matter which type of filter you’re using on your commercial pool, properly maintaining the filter and media are critical.
-Remember: if your filter is compromised, so is your water.
-Keep an eye on worn or broken filter parts and replace gaskets, gauges and valves to avoid headaches down the road.
-If you’re using a diatomaceous earth filter, for example, inspect D.E. grids and cartridges.
+Secret #5: No matter which type of filter you are using on your commercial pool, properly maintaining the filter and media are critical.
+Remember, if your filter is compromised so is your water.
+Keep an eye on worn or broken filter parts and replace gaskets, gauges, and valves to avoid headaches down the road.
+If you are using a diatomaceous earth filter, for example, inspect D.E. grids and cartridges.
 They should not allow debris and D.E. powder to escape.
-Sand filters should be backwashed and the sand checked for channeling.
+Sand filters should be backwashed, and the sand checked for channeling.

 Ladders and handrail repairs?
 Masonry takes experience to get right.